nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * Other incorrect delete commands to try: `enroll`, `enroll 1`, `enroll 1 l/0`, `enroll 0 l/1`, `enroll x l/y`, `enroll y l/x` (where x is larger than the list size, and y is a negative integer)<br>
   Expected: Similar to previous.

-#### Deleting a student
+#### Finding a student

-Deleting a student while all students are being shown
+1. Finding a student while all students are being shown

-* Prerequisites: Multiple "Students" shown in the list of students.
+    * Prerequisites: List all students using the `list` command.
+Multiple "Students" in the list.

-* Note: We will be using index `1` to conduct manual testing for positive tests, but feel free to test with any valid index (any positive integer shown in the student list).
+    * Test case: `find c`<br>
+        Expected: All students whose name that starts with the letter `c` are shown in the student list.
+Lesson list will not be changed.
+No student shown if there is no student whose name starts with the letter `c`.
+An update message showing the number of students found will also be shown in the message box.<br>_Note: both first and last name of the student will be checked, to see if the student's name consists the letter `c`._

+    * Test case: `find Alex`<br>
+        Expected: All students whose name consists of `Alex` are shown in the student list.
+Lesson list will not be changed.
+No student shown if there is no student whose name consists of `Alex`.
+An update message showing the number of students found will also be shown in the message box. <br>_Note: both the first and last name of the student will be checked, to see if the student's name consists of `Alex`._

-* Test case: `delete 1`<br>
+    * Test case: `find -`, `find .`, `find '`<br>
-  Expected: `Student` of index `1` is deleted from the list. `Student` will be unenrolled from the `Lesson`, and `Lesson` with `Student` inside will decrease its size by `1`.
-Details of the deleted student shown in the status message.
+      Expected: No student will be found since name should only contain alphanumeric characters and spaces.
+An update message showing that `No students found.` will also be displayed in the message box.

+#### Adding a lesson

+1. Adding a lesson with all correct parameters

+    * Prerequisites: All parameters are entered correctly as according to the DG's [Add Lesson Feature](#add-lesson-feature) and the lesson to be added does not exist in TuitiONE yet.

-* Test case: `delete 0`<br>
+    * Test case: `add-l s/Science g/P2 d/Wed t/1200 c/10.50`<br>
-  Expected: No student is deleted.
-Error details shown in the status message.

-* Other incorrect delete commands to try: `delete`, `delete x`, `delete y` (where x is larger than the list size, and y is a negative integer)<br>
-  Expected: Similar to previous.
+        Expected: A new lesson `Science-P2-Wed-1200` will be added into the lesson list.
+Lesson list will be updated while there is no change to the student list.
+An update message will also be shown in the message box to inform the user that a new lesson is successfully added.

+    * Incorrect addition of a lesson due to duplication:<br>`add-l s/Science g/P2 d/Wed t/1200 c/10.50`<br>
+        Expected: Addition of the particular lesson will not be applied to TuitiONE.
+An alert message will be shown in the message box to inform the user that the lesson already exists in TuitiONE.

+    * Incorrect addition of a lesson by passing in any incorrect input:<br>
+        Expected: Addition of the particular lesson will not be applied to TuitiONE.
+An alert message corresponds to the wrongly entered parameter will be shown in the message box to remind the user of the correct input parameter format.<br>_Note: Only the alert message corresponds to the first encountered incorrect parameter will be shown.
+User is expected to correct the input parameters one by one._

 #### Deleting a lesson

-Deleting a lesson while all lessons are being shown.
+1. Deleting a lesson while all lessons are being shown.

 * Prerequisites: Multiple "Lessons" shown in the list of lessons